KmrAnish04/User-Auth-Microservice/README.md

 To Do:
 1. Add User Logout functionality
+2. Create middleware for protected routes (like jwt authenticate in Devfolio)
-2. Shift data storage task from local to Database (Redis Cache) like SSO_TOKEN_CACHE, USER_SESSION, APP_SESSION, APP_TOKENS etc
+3. Shift data storage task from local to Database (Redis Cache) like SSO_TOKEN_CACHE, USER_SESSION, APP_SESSION, APP_TOKENS etc
-3. Make SSO Service with Google Auth Strategy
+4. Make SSO Service with Google Auth Strategy
-4. Make User Register SSO Microservice Functionality
+5. Make User Register SSO Microservice Functionality
-5. Add Access ans Refresh Token Functionality
+6. Add Access ans Refresh Token Functionality
-6. Add Forgot Password Functionality
+7. Add Forgot Password Functionality
-7. Add Rate Limiter for those routes which can be misused like hitting login, like, or something submit buttons again and again.
+8. Add Rate Limiter for those routes which can be misused like hitting login, like, or something submit buttons again and again.
-8. Integrate DB functions with other services.
+9. Integrate DB functions with other services.
 For example: if user likes the post then that like count should added in post model as well as user model in the MongoDB, so how to link these kind of tasks in case of microservices.
-9. Bug Fixing, Testing and Handling Corner Cases
+10. Bug Fixing, Testing and Handling Corner Cases
-10. Give Profile Photo upload feature while signup
+11. Give Profile Photo upload feature while signup